Ptujec/ptujec.github.io/_posts/2025-06-16-the-new-spotlight.md

 This is what [I really want](https://hessen.social/@ptujec/114612574020290426).
 I don't want to be limited to the Shortcuts interface to use App Intents.
 I want direct access to them.
 I want to integrate them into LaunchBar actions.

 BTW, the last bit of this year's live version of [The Talk Show](https://youtu.be/vqwPUHTFEkg?si=mkFtnEBEyZJq55D7&t=7074) is about the Spotlight announcement.
 It's worth a listen.
-(The (non-)reaction to Gruber's LaunchBar shout-out was sadly funny, but expected, I guess.)
+(The non-reaction to Gruber's LaunchBar shout-out was sadly funny, but expected, I guess.)